-The coronavirus outbreak is an unprecedented event that has impacted every area of our society.
+The coronavirus has impacted every area of our society.
 Thousands of businesses have closed, and millions have lost their jobs at least temporarily.
-Most states have implemented “stay-at-home” orders with social distancing guidelines that are designed to “flatten the curve”, and those who are still working are usually doing so from home unless they are an essential front-line worker.
+Most states implemented “stay-at-home” orders with social distancing guidelines that are designed to “flatten the curve”, and those who are still working are usually doing so from home unless they are an essential front-line worker.

 COVID-19 has impacted the legal system as well.
 There is limited access to the courts, and the wheels of justice are turning much more slowly.
 That said, Caroselli, Beachler & Coleman is still open and equipped to serve your legal needs.
 We are taking all of the necessary precautions and following all of the social distancing guidelines, and like everyone else, we are doing most of our work remotely these days.
 But in spite of these challenges, we have the technology and resources to provide the same level of service our clients have received from us for the past several decades.

 How Personal Injury Claims may be Impacted by the Coronavirus

 For personal injury victims, their health needs to be their number one priority.
 This means getting immediate medical attention for the injury and following through with all follow-up visits and treatment recommendations.
 This helps ensure that they are on the fastest road to recovery or to reaching maximum medical improvement.

 Getting the proper medical treatment is not only a physical (and in many cases emotional and psychological) issue, it is also a legal one.
 Those who are injured by the actions of another party have a legal duty to mitigate their losses by getting the medical care that they need.
 Full treatment is also necessary in order to obtain the medical documentation needed to prove the extent of the injuries.